VisDiff: SDF-Guided Polygon Generation for Visibility Reconstruction and Recognition: Experiments

 \section{Experiments}

-We compare \ourmethodsmall{} with existing methods on the problem of \ourprob{} and further demonstrate it's effectiveness on \ourproball{} problem.
-We provide preliminary results on \ourprobrec{} problem.
-We also show the generalization capability of \ourmethodsmall{} to other graph combinatorial structures such as triangulation graph.
-Finally, we show the capability of \ourmethodsmall{} to perform high diversity data sampling over the space of all polygons.
+We compare \ourmethodsmall{} with existing methods on the \ourprob{} problem and further demonstrate its effectiveness on the \ourproball{} problem.
+We also present preliminary results for the \ourprobrec{} problem.
+In addition, we evaluate the generalization capability of \ourmethodsmall{} to other combinatorial graph structures, such as triangulation graphs.
+Finally, we demonstrate the ability of \ourmethodsmall{} to perform high-diversity data sampling over the space of all polygons.